Onlyy-Anand/Loan_analyse/README.md

 In financial lending, accurately predicting loan defaults is critical.
 This project focuses on building a robust classification model that handles missing data, scales numerical features, and specifically addresses the class imbalance between approved and rejected loans.

 ## Repository Contents
-* `loan_prediction.ipynb`: The main Colab Notebook containing the end-to-end data pipeline, exploratory analysis, and model training.
+* `loan.ipynb`: The main Colab Notebook containing the end-to-end data pipeline, exploratory analysis, and model training.
 * `loan_prediction.csv`: The dataset used for training and testing.
 ## Methodology
 1. **Preprocessing:**